 The Pillars of OVMAE

-The work of the Office for Veteran and Military Academic Engagement focuses on three pillars: dialogue, teaching and research.
+The work of the Office for Veteran and Military Academic Engagement focuses on three pillars: community, teaching and research.

 We will foster a supportive, inclusive community for veterans and military-affiliated students through events, networking opportunities and collaboration with the academic, military and civilian communities.